“A Profitable Worker” by Kirk Hunt

 Of all the men available to serve in the Gospel fields, Paul called for Mark.
 A powerful endorsement, to be sure.
 Mark did not always enjoy Paul’s high opinion.

 Acts 15:37-39 tells a very different story.
 Paul and Barnabas argued over Mark.
 For at least a time, their relationship was ruptured.
 Mark’s imperfect past threatened his future with Paul, and in the Gospel fields.

 In the miles and years between the two accounts in Scripture, Mark became a profitable worker.
 He became worthy of confidence.
 Somewhere along the line, Mark became a go-to man and a writer of Scripture.

 Barnabas wouldn’t let past history kill Mark’s potential.
 Mark made the investment needed to become profitable.
 Paul eventually came to understand Mark’s worth to the Gospel.

 You can be a profitable worker.
 All it takes is a willingness to invest your time, talent and treasure in God’s Kingdom.
 Your past history is not a dis-qualifier.

 Maybe you have an unprofitable chapter in your past.
 Bad credit, or not, get up and start again.
 You have a profitable season in your future.

 Think: I can be a profitable Gospel worker, now and in the future.

-Pray: “Lord, help me to trust You and Your plan for my life.”
+Pray: “Lord, help me to be profitable in Your Kingdom.”